jj1bdx/airspy-fmradion/README.md

 * Working `airspy_open_devices()`, required by `airspy_open_sn()`.
 See [this commit](https://github.com/airspy/airspyone_host/commit/61fec20fbd710fc54d57dfec732d314d693b5a2f) for the details.
 * Proper transfer block size. `if_blocksize` for Airspy HF+ is reduced from 16384 to 2048, following [this commit](https://github.com/airspy/airspyhf/commit/a1f6f4a0537f53bede6e80c51826fc9d45061c28).

-#### r8brain-free-src
+#### git submodules

-r8brain-free-src is a submodule of this repository.
-Download the repository by the following git procedure:
+r8brain-free-src and readerwriterqueue are the submodules of this repository.
+Download the submodule repositories by the following git procedure:

 - `git submodule init`
 - `git submodule update`